 Elizabeth Madrigal spent her early life as a classical violinist, torch/jazz singer and writer, with her broader interests rooted in community activism and improving the lives of adults and children through the arts, cultural preservation and advocacy.
 Originally from a family of visual artists and opera singers, she sculpts in clay and porcelain and is a watercolor painter.
-She is the Arts Commissioner for Ridgefield on the Clark County Arts Commission
+She served as an Arts Commissioner representing Ridgefield on the Clark County Arts Commission

-and maintains the website for the Ridgefield Art Association.
+and currently maintains the website for the Ridgefield Art Association.

 Elizabeth is the project manager for the Native Arts and Cultures Foundation, a national foundation dedicated to the perpetuation, promotion and appreciation of Native arts and cultures through philanthropy and advocacy.

 She shares 5 acres with her husband, three cats and the deer and plans to publish some fiction works... one of these days.
 Her visual art focuses on what she loves: children, animals, nature and, of course, hot chile peppers!